 "Part of the transition already has occurred," Clark said Wednesday.

 The change comes after town residents, in the context of a cost-cutting debate due to the pending closure of the Vermont Yankee nuclear plant, twice voted to close the Vernon Police Department and obtain law-enforcement coverage from an outside entity.

 The first such vote came at Town Meeting in March, when attendees amended the municipal budget to shut the town police department and allocated just $40,000 for the Selectboard to seek patrols from the sheriff's department or State Police.

 That vote prompted a petition to reconsider the budget, which led to a special Town Meeting in early May.
 There were proposals from Vernon police and the sheriff's department: Vernon could provide 140 hours of weekly coverage for $298,550, while Clark said his office could provide the same level of coverage for $218,400 or full-time, 24/7 coverage for about $13,000 more.

 Residents voted 244-181 to authorize full-time patrols by sheriff's deputies for the fiscal year beginning July 1.
-This week, the Selectboard and Clark agreed on a contract spelling out the details of that coverage.

 "It's the same thing that the townspeople voted on at the special Town Meeting," Selectboard Chairwoman Patty O'Donnell said.
 "It's a very basic contract that was worked on between his attorney and our attorney.
 It provides for all the services that we asked them to provide for."